 Richard Hannay, a mining engineer on holiday from the African colonies, finds London socialite life terribly dull.
-Yet it's more then he bargained for when secret agent, Scudder, bursts into his room and entrusts him a coded notebook with map, concerning the impending start of World War I. In no time both German agents and the British law are chasing him, ruthlessly coveting the Roman numerals code, which Hannay believes he must crack himself.
+Yet it's more than he bargained for when secret agent, Scudder, bursts into his room and entrusts him a coded notebook with map, concerning the impending start of World War I. In no time both German agents and the British law are chasing him, ruthlessly coveting the Roman numerals code, which Hannay believes he must crack himself.
 Masquerading as a liberal party pundit, Richard also gets stuck with parliamentary candidate Sir George Sinclair's sister Victoria.
 They must survive with the secrets and decide who they can trust and how to keep it from others.
-Written by

 Did You Know?

 One of the main locations for this version was Stirling Castle itself.
 See more

 When leaving London Hannay does this from a Station similar to Euston on a train made up of uniform Caledonian Railway Carriages bound for Inverness.
 The Loco shown is Apple Green suggesting it belonged to the North Eastern Railway.
 Inverness was accessible only by the Highland Railway.
 To get there from London Euston in the days of the story it would have been a trip via the LNWR to Carlisle which would have then been picked up by a Caledonian Railway loco to Aberdeen or Perth where a change would be required to the Highland Railway or the use of a Highland Railway Through Carriage on the train.
 The train would have been a hotchpotch of LNWR, CR and HR carriages.
 See more

 Why don't we steal that car and leave it in the next town.

 Because it belongs to those two men up there.
 They're German spies who are chasing me with a view to ending my life.

 You're not just a murderer but a delusional maniac - just my luck.